Jannes and Jambres: Hebrew Bible

-And Moses and Aaron went in unto Pharaoh, and they did so as the LORD had commanded: and Aaron cast down his rod before Pharaoh, and before his servants, and it became a serpent.
+And Moses and Aaron went in unto Pharaoh, and they did so as the had commanded: and Aaron cast down his rod before Pharaoh, and before his servants, and it became a serpent.
 Then Pharaoh also called the wise men and the sorcerers: now the magicians of Egypt, they also did in like manner with their enchantments.
 For they cast down every man his rod, and they became serpents: but Aaron's rod swallowed up their rods.

 New Testament and Second Temple literature

 The names Jannes and Jambres (Greek: Ἰάννης, Ἰαμβρῆς; Iannēs, Iambrēs) appear in 2 Timothy in the New Testament.
 Origen says that there was an apocryphal book called The Book of Jannes and Jambres, containing details of their exploits, and that Paul the Apostle was quoting from it.
 This book, known as The Apocryphon of Jannes and Jambres the magicians, exists in some Greek fragments present in the Chester Beatty Papyri No XVI (which has been edited and translated by Albert Pietersma), and in an extensive Ethiopic fragment which was discovered in 2014.
 It was also probably known to the Qumran community, since the Qumran community refers to one of the magicians by the name of Jannes.
 The Testament of Solomon also refers to the magicians by the name of Jannes and Jambres.

+According to Albert Pietersma, the text represents inner Jewish conflicts from the 2nd to 1st centuries BCE.
+The Jannes and Jamres tradition is maybe traced to Yohanon and his brother mentioned in Qumran 5:17b-19.
+The Qumran community had an enemy referred to as the "wicked priest", who may have been identified with Jonathan ben Mattathias (and his brother Simon).
+This would then make the names an analogy for false Israelite priests.

+Richard Bauckman believed the Apocryphon of Jannes and Jambres influenced the tale of Lazarus and the rich man.

 Greco-Roman literature

-The name of Jannes not as that of a magical opponent of Moses but as the originator with Moses and one Lotapea (or Lotapes) of a sect of magicians occurs in Pliny the Elder's Natural History (XXX, II, 11); Pliny's citation is also referred to in Apuleius.
-Numenius of Apamea, a Neopythagorean philosopher, called them sacred Egyptian scribes.
+The name of Jannes not as that of a magical opponent of Moses, but as the originator of a branch of magic alongside Moses and Lotapea (or Lotapes), occurs in Pliny the Elder's Natural History (XXX, II, 11), where they are grouped together as a sect of magicians and are seen as coming after Zoroaster; Pliny's citation is also referred to in Apuleius, with Moses being mentioned with other sorcerers such as Carmendas, Damigeron, Apollobex, and Dardanus.
+Numenius of Apamea, a Neopythagorean philosopher, refers to Jannes and Jambres as sacred Egyptian scribes.

 The Gospel of Nicodemus also refers to the magicians by the name of Jannes and Jambres.
+They are also mentioned and named in the Passion of Peter and Paul.

 In a brief passage cited in Eusebius' Praeparatio evangelica, Numenius said that "Jannes and Jambres were able to undo, publicly, even the greatest of the disasters that Moses brought against Egypt."
 This statement contradicts the biblical account according to which the magicians were able to follow Moses' acts only to the second plague inclusive.